TV Daily Schedule: KQED Life

 1:00 amAustin City Limits [#3608H] John Legend & The Roots ACL presents the best of contemporary R&B with John Legend and the Roots.
 The innovative hip-hop collective backs the Grammy-winning soul singer on a set of 70s soul covers and originals. duration 56:46 SRND51 TVPG

-2:00 amAmerican Masters [#2008] Carol Burnett: A Woman of Character America, in the 1960s and '70s, was in turmoil -- the civil rights struggle, the war in Vietnam and the sexual revolution defined a nation in conflict.
-But, at 10:00 PM every Saturday, in dorms and dens, in living rooms and bedrooms across the country, Americans watched "The Carol Burnett Show."
-For 11 years, this wild performer yelled like Tarzan and won our hearts, often breaking our hearts, with her edgy -- always sympathetic -- characters.
-The program examines Burnett's career, difficult childhood and the dramatic career that followed her TV variety show. duration 1:26:46 STEREO TVPG
+2:00 amAmerican Masters [#2008] Carol Burnett: A Woman of Character America in the 1960s and 70s was in turmoil.
+The civil rights struggle, the war in Vietnam and the sexual revolution defined a nation in conflict.
+But at 10 o'clock every Saturday night, in dorms and dens, in living rooms and bedrooms across the country, Americans watched "The Carol Burnett Show."
+For 11 years, the wacky performer yelled like Tarzan and won -- and sometimes broke -- our hearts with her edgy, always sympathetic, characters.
+She could fall down a flight of stairs or hold her own in a duet with Julie Andrews.
+Yet, as with so many brilliant comedians, hers was a difficult childhood.
+A glimpse of something deeper and darker began to emerge in the dramatic career that followed her TV variety show. duration 1:26:46 STEREO TVPG

 3:30 amPioneers of Television [#301H] Funny Ladies This episode features the first standup comediennes to appear on television - legends such as Phyllis Diller and Joan Rivers.
 It also looks at Lucille Ball's breakthrough on "I Love Lucy" and the sitcom stars who followed, including Mary Tyler Moore, Betty White and Marla Gibbs.
 The episode covers television's most enduring variety star, Carol Burnett, and features interviews with contemporary actresses including Tina Fey and Margaret Cho. duration 56:17 STEREO TVPG